 Power of attorney (POA) is the legal authority to make financial, business, or medical decisions on behalf of another person.
 It’s also the name of the document that gives this authority.

 The person assigning power of attorney is the “principal” and the person chosen to make decisions is the “agent.”

 A power of attorney form must comply with state laws.
 Find your free Washington (WA) power of attorney form by type below.

-Washington Durable Power of Attorney
+Washington (WA) Power of Attorney Documents

 Washington Power of Attorney for Minor Child

-If you need to assign temporary parental responsibility for a minor child to an agent, you may do so using a limited power of attorney for a minor child.
+If you need to assign temporary parental responsibility for a minor child to an agent, you may do so using a Washington limited power of attorney for a minor child.

-Real Estate Power of Attorney: Washington State
+Washington State Real Estate Power of Attorney

 A real estate power of attorney differs from other types of powers of attorney in that it allows the agent specified to act on the principal’s behalf only on matters related to real estate or property.